 Little free pantries in the Montclair area are open 24 hours a day and offer free food for people in immediate need.
 Local residents contribute nonperishable food and keep the pantries stocked.
-There are eleven outdoor pantries nearby.
+There are sixteen outdoor pantries nearby.
 Take what you need; give what you can:

 Human Needs Food Pantry (9 Label Street, humanneedsfoodpantry.org, +1 973-746-4669) provides free grocery bags of fresh fruits and vegetables, meat, canned and dry goods (tuna, pasta, rice, fruits, vegetables. etc.), soap, shampoo, and other personal-care items.
 Tuesday or Thursday, 12:30–2:30pm.

 MESH Café (15 Trinity Place, meshmontclair.org) serves free grab-and-go meals from the Salvation Army parking lot.
 Free take-away bags provided by our faith partners and generous local restaurants are available from 4:30pm to 5:30pm from Monday to Saturday.

 free emergency bags of food, Monday–Friday 9am–4pm;

 free lunch meals, Monday–Wednesday 11:30am;

 Geyer Family YMCA branch (159 Glenridge Avenue, montclairymca.org, +1 973-783-7640) offers a Family Meal program to encourage children and families to explore healthy cooking together.
 Each week, new recipes developed by Montclair Community Farms are available, and families are invited to “shop” for ingredients and grocery staples at the MCF Farm Stand and Toni’s Kitchen food truck, free of charge.
 No documentation or residency required.
 Every Wednesday, 2:30–3:30pm, in the YMCA parking lot.